HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/mx/how_to_enable_sso.md

 # How to Enable SSO Between HCL DX and Volt MX Foundry

+## Applies to

+> HCL Digital Experience 8.5 and higher

 ## Introduction

 This guide walks you through enabling **Single Sign-On (SSO)** between **HCL Digital Experience** and **HCL Volt MX Foundry**, where DX acts as the OAuth 2.0 service provider.